cropinghigh/qstdcdec/README.md

           sudo make install

 Usage:

   1. Run stdcdec_demod->stdcdec_decoder chain or use the sdrpp-inmarsatc-demodulator module to get UDP stream of frames

   2. Select same port in the qstdcdec and start listening

-  3. You will seee decoded packets and messages
+  3. You will see decoded packets and messages

+  WARNING!
+All messages are directed to their recipients!
+If you're not the recipient, you should delete received message!